 - Lindsay Stafford- American Botanical Council

-See the genome browser which contains the polymorphisms found in the cannabinoid synthesis pathways of all sequenced Cannabis plants to date.
-See videos which help introduce genomics to layman and touch on how synthetic biology and genomics may transform our understanding of this plants interaction with humans.
+The build in genome browser contains the polymorphisms found in the cannabinoid synthesis pathways of all sequenced Cannabis plants to date.
+There are also videos which help introduce genomics to layman and touch on how synthetic biology and genomics may transform our understanding of this plants interaction with humans.

 Jane-Ome Data Feeds